 During the 2015 Seminar Series titled Trending Now! #FireProtection: Technologies Impacting the Future, Lee Kaiser spoke about Dialer and Communicator Technology changes.
 In the video excerpt below, you can watch as he explains NFPA requirements needed as more buildings switch from the PSTN network and over to voice-over IP phone services.
-If you would like to register for the 2016 Seminar click here.

 Want Access to the Full Video?

 If you'd like to watch the rest of the Dialer and Communicator Technology Changes portion of the seminar, click here to receive the full video.

 Let's look at this graph.
 Between the years 2000 and 2016, so there's a little future projection out there, but, this blue line is the increase in the number of subscribers to voice-over IP phone service, within buildings not, not only residential buildings but also commercial buildings and then this red line is the decline in the number of subscribers to the PSTN network, having regular phone service and so the crossover happened in 2013, and so now we're past that where more people are using voice-over IP than the PSTN network but also understand, some of us are using cellular, telephones.

 By a show of hands who in the room only uses a cellular telephone for their home and no longer has, well, boy this is an even, larger quantity than it normally is.
 Usually it's about half.
 Well, our family still has a home phone line but we do it through voice-over IP.
 We actually use our cable, TV service to do that with a cable modem so that's we choose to do it, but understand that it was a lot cheaper for us to do that and it's cheaper for building owners to move away from POTS lines, too for their fire alarm systems.